 The Hospital has been rebuilt to ensure patients are treated in accommodation appropriate to their needs and in an environment that supports rehabilitation.

 Partnership working with South Lanarkshire Council is well established and provides social work services for patients and their families in addition to liaising with patients’ designated Mental Health Officers (MHOs) across the country.

 Given that the patients do not have access to other services or communities, the Hospital addresses all of their needs (e.g. therapeutic, vocational, social and physical wellbeing) via a range of therapeutic, educational, diversional and recreational services including a Health Centre.

 The Forensic Mental Health Services Managed Care Network (Forensic Network) is hosted by The State Hospital.

 Well developed relationships exist with the Mental Health Tribunal Service for Scotland and the Mental Welfare Commission for Scotland, and good partnership working is in place across the Forensic Network to ensure these patients are transferred as required.

 The Hospital has achieved a number of major awards:

-The Healthy Living Award for Promoting Healthy Eating.
+Healthyliving Award and Healthyliving Award Plus for Promoting Healthy Eating.

-- The Healthy Working Lives prestigious Gold Award and the Mental Health & Wellbeing Commendation Award.
+- Healthy Working Lives Gold Plus Award which incorporates both the Gold Award and the Mental Health & Wellbeing Commendation Award.